mogzol/react-angularjs-adapter/README.md

 import React from "react";
 import { createRoot } from "react-dom/client";
 import angular from "angular";
-import { react2angular, angular2react } from "react-angularjs-adapter";
+import { react2angular, angular2react, setDefaultInjector } from "react-angularjs-adapter";

 // Define a React context, a provider component, and a consumer component const context = React.createContext({ value: NaN, increment: () => {} });